martincleto/pokedebe/README.md

 ## Usage

-* `$ yarn start` creates a development build and starts a web server at <http://localhost:8080/>
+* `$ yarn run dev` creates a development build and starts a web server at <http://localhost:8080/>
 * `$ yarn run build` generates a production build
-* `$ yarn run serve` starts a basic node server with the actual build files for production at <http://localhost:3000/>
+* `$ yarn run serve` starts a basic node server at <http://localhost:3000/> with the actual production build

 ## TODO List